 Best hotels in George Town

 ★Travelers’ Pick: The Edison Mansion tops our list of hotels in George Town with its great central location, rich colonial décor, and excellent service.
 Their rooms are comfortable and equipped with most amenities you’ll need during your trip, plus you get access to a 24-hour lounge with free-flowing snacks and tea.
 The only catch?
 They’re almost always fully booked so reserve your rooms early.
-Double rooms start at USD 140.

 For a uniquely “Penang” experience, book a stay at the iconic Cheong Fatt Tze Blue Mansion, one of the island’s most important historical and architectural landmarks.
 You’ll live like royalty in this beautifully restored mansion where you can enjoy traditional Malaysian food and easily walk to George Town’s UNESCO heritage sites.
-Double rooms start at USD 130.

 Before George Town’s UNESCO heritage status transformed the city into a hot holiday destination, most holiday-goers to Penang Island head straight to Batu Ferringhi.
 Lying on the northwest tip of the island, Batu Ferringhi enjoys brilliant sunsets and amazing views of the sea.